Family heartache spurs Chesterfield teacher to launch yoga festival on Chatsworth estate

-Family heartache spurs Chesterfield teacher to launch yoga festival on Chatsworth estate in aid of charity that supports sufferers of rare Huntingdon's Disease
+Family heartache spurs Chesterfield teacher to launch yoga festival on Chatsworth estate in aid of charity that supports sufferers of rare Huntington's Disease

 Fay Froggett-Brown, who lives in New Whittington said: “About six months after I qualified as a yoga teacher we discovered that Huntington’s Disease was in my family.
 It wasn’t affecting just one family member, but multiple.
 I’d seen a grandparent die of the disease without knowing what it was and as soon as we found out, I knew that I wanted to do all I could for this community to help us through the dark times of watching loved ones succumb to this horrible disease.”